 The South Congress Hotel hosts a huge event on the first Thursday of every month.
-There is live music and all-night happy hour.
+There is live music and an all-night happy hour.
 Don’t miss this if you’re in town — it’s one of my favorite monthly events!

 14. Get weird on Rainey Street

 This nightlife area is filled with old houses that have been recently converted into bars.
 Originally the “hipster” part of the city, it’s now mainstream and teems with people on the weekend.
-Personally, I hate coming here on the weekends: it’s too crowded and there are too many bachelor/ette parties.
-I find the scene a little too wild for me (though you may not!)
+Personally, I hate coming here on the weekends: it’s too crowded, and there are too many bachelor/ette parties.
+I find the scene a little too wild for me (though you may not!).